peterjnz/icscybertn/SummitInfo.md

 The NZ ICS Cyber TN is made up of members from across NZ (with some international members with an interest in NZ ICS/OT security).
 Various backgrounds including IT, OT, and ICS professionals.
 Owner/operators as well as vendors and service providers.
 Various industries including both critical (CNI) and non-critical industrial organisations.
 Most members have a good understanding of OT principals (skip the basics).

 ## NZ ICS/OT Cyber Summit
-The date for the NZ ICS/OT Cyber Summit 2024 is:	**Tues 12th November in New Plymouth, NZ**
+The date for the NZ ICS/OT Cyber Summit 2025 is:	**Wed 26th November in New Plymouth, NZ**

-We’re expecting ~200 ICS/OT security practitioners to join together for an in-person only event with TLP: Amber (and/or Amber+Strict) sharing as appropriate.
+We’re expecting ~150-200 ICS/OT security practitioners to join together for an in-person only event with TLP: Amber (and/or Amber+Strict) sharing as appropriate.

+This is built on highly-successful NPL summits in 2023 and 2024

 This will be the largest gathering of ICS/OT practitioners in NZ ever.